We earn commissions from brands listed on this site, which influences how listings are presented.

 Simple interest may be easier to understand, but compound interest often yields higher returns.
 Most generally, simple interest is more beneficial when you are borrowing money, while compound interest is beneficial when you are lending money, though there may be a few exceptions.

-Sabol added that while it can take time to see compound interest's benefits, it is usually worth the long-term investment.
+Sabol added that while it can take time to see the benefits of compound interest, it is usually worth the long-term investment.

 Written byEmily Sherman